 No products in the cart.

 Flying is just like going to the dentist – very few look forward to it but everybody does it.
 Planes may be the fastest way to get to where you need to go but when you’re trapped on a 10-hour flight between a screaming toddler and an overly-friendly seat-mate, you start debating if you really need to go on this vacation.
+While you can’t avoid these disturbances sometimes, there are some noise reduction methods you can use on the airplane.

 Noise Reduction while Traveling